Systemic Discrimination in De-Risking

 Data Gaps and the Need for Transparency

-• No explanations are required from banks — even when entire communities are affected.
+For example, no explanations are required from banks—even when entire communities are affected.

 Without data, there’s no accountability.
 Charities can’t correct false assumptions, negotiate safeguards, or even defend their record — because they’re not told what triggered the closure.